CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 * Update the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to:
   - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`), and remove the local Catalog implementation (`spark.cortex.catalog.impl`).
   - Use the [remote storage client](../docs/backendstorage.md#remote-storage-client) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint, and remove the local storage client implementation (`spark.cortex.client.storage.impl`).
-  - Update [Local Secret Client](../local-clients/README.md#secrets) with any secrets required by your Connection(s).
-Ensure to update the project, Secret name, and secret value.
+  - Update [Local Secret Client](../local-clients/README.md#secrets) with any Secrets required by your Connection(s).
+Ensure to update the project, Secret name, and Secret value.
   - Update the `app_command` arguments to match your Cortex project and Connections (`--project`,  `--left-conn`, `--right-conn`, `--write-conn` `--column`).

 **NOTE**: If your connections do not use Cortex Secrets because the Cortex cluster has [IRSA enabled](https://cognitivescale.github.io/cortex-charts/docs/platforms/aws/aws-irsa), then you may